Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 ## Borrowed Words

 The SFGPL uses loan words for all but the basic words.
+However, half-width double quotation marks (") and half-width spaces ( ) cannot be used.
+The single quotation mark (') is a symbol to indicate a loanword, so care must be taken if you wish to add it to the beginning or end of a word.

 To use loan words for nouns, verbs, and modifiers, use the following table.

 |Root Word|Part of Speech|SFGPL|